|1||Purdue University-Main Campus||West Lafayette, Indiana|

 This 120 credit hour program typically takes two years or more to complete.
 Admission to the online program requires students to complete a Texas Success Initiative assessment and have a minimum of 30 transferable credits.

-Once admitted, students may choose from three clinical tracks: Equine, Companion Animal, or Veterinary Business Management.
+Once admitted, students may choose from three clinical tracks for this online veterinary technician degree:

 Classes may include: